 The Subcommittee on Pulse Techniques (SCOPT) was formed to revise and combine two out-of-date IEEE standards dealing with pulses.
-Since 1996, the SCOPT has been writing a revision to the now-withdrawn standards, IEEE Std 181-1977, Standard on Pulse Measurement and Analysis by Objective Techniques [7] and IEEE Std 194-1977, Standard Pulse Terms and Definitions [8].
+Starting in 1996, the SCOPT wrote a revision to the now-withdrawn standards, IEEE Std 181-1977, Standard on Pulse Measurement and Analysis by Objective Techniques [7] and IEEE Std 194-1977, Standard Pulse Terms and Definitions [8].
 These standards dealt with terms and definitions for describing and computing waveform parameters and for describing the waveform measurement process.
-The revised standard combines information from both of these withdrawn IEEE standards and supersedes both of them.
+The IEEE Std 181-1977 superseded the IEEE Std-181-1955 [9], Methods of Measurement of Pulse Quantities.
+The IEEE Std 194-1977 superseded IEEE Std 194-1951, Standards on Pulses: Definition of Terms - Part 1, 1951 [10].
+Close collaboration with the International Electrotechnical Commission (IEC) resulted in IEC Publication 469-1, 1974, Pulse Techniques and Apparatus, Part 1: Pulse Terms and Definitions [11], which is substantially the same as IEEE Std 194-1977.
+Further collaboration with the IEC resulted in IEC Publication 469-2, 1974, Pulse Techniques and Apparatus, Part 2: Pulse Measurement and Analysis, General Considerations [12], which is substantially the same as IEEE 181-1977.

 Development of a set of agreed-upon terms and definitions presented the greatest difficulty because of the pervasive misuse, misrepresentation, and misunderstanding of terms.
 Legacy issues for instrumentation manufacturers and terms of common use also had to be addressed.
 In the end, however, the importance of unambiguously and accurately defined terms prevailed.
 Consequently, many terms were deleted and many others added.
 Most definitions were modified.
-This work finally ended in September 2002 with an IEEE Std 181 (Draft) [9] agreed upon by the SCOPT.
+This work finally ended in September 2002 followed by the publication of IEEE Std 181-2003, IEEE Standard on Transitions, Pulses, and Related Waveforms [13].
+The Std 181-2003 combines information from both of the withdrawn IEEE standards and supersedes both of them.